 Grapes are naturally sweet so freezing them makes them refreshing and make you feel like you are having a frozen treat.
 “When craving sugar, a handful of grapes can help alleviate your desire,” says Gisela Bouvier, registered dietitian, nutritionist and owner of B Nutrition and Wellness, LLC.
 “Take time to suck on and enjoy each frozen grape to further help kick that craving.”

-Making a plant-based smoothie, packed full of fruits, vegetables, and a healthy nut butter, can help not only boost your intake of fresh foods daily, but also help curb sugar cravings.
+Making a plant-based smoothie, packed full of fruits, vegetables, and a healthy nut butter, can help not only boost your intake of fresh foods daily but also help curb sugar cravings.
 “Having a smoothie can make you feel like you are having a delicious dessert shake, except without the unwanted sugar,” says Bouvier.
 “The boost in fruit, veggie, and healthy fat intake also helps ensure adequate nutritional intake as well.”
-Flatten your belly—in just 30 seconds—that’s all the time it takes to blend up a Zero Belly Smoothie—a unique mix of super nutrients that will flatten your gut, boost your metabolism, heal your digestive system, and turn off your fat genes for good.
+Did you know you could flatten your belly in just 30 seconds?
+That’s all the time it takes to blend up a Zero Belly Smoothie.
+Its unique mix of super nutrients will flatten your gut, boost your metabolism, heal your digestive system, and turn off your fat genes for good.
 Buy Zero Belly Smoothies today!

 Fermented foods and drinks increases the body’s immune system and can help regulate appetite and reduce sugar cravings.
 “Foods such as tempeh, pickles, yogurt, and kimchi can all help you stay away from sugar,” says Bouvier.